RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 The turtle example with a canvas.

 .. activecode:: ac_example1
-   :caption: A Turtle making a 90-degree left turn
+   :caption: A Turtle making a square

    import turtle
    t = turtle.Turtle()